davewadestein/ADI-Reskilling-Academy/README.md

 ### Binder link: https://mybinder.org/v2/gh/davewadestein/ADI-Learn-to-Code/HEAD

+Project Manager: sabrina@developintelligence.com
+- reach out to her for any concerns/issues/recordings

 # Some Terminology
 * "Pythonic"
   * a coding style that leverages Python's unique features to write code that is readable and beautiful.